SAVE up to £500 on upgrading to an A-rated boiler, and reduce your energy bills by as much as £475 a year!

 The Guardian logoHarvard University logoIndependent logoSPACE.com logoForbes logo

-• The cost of a new boiler depends on the boiler type, model, manufacturer, what boiler it’s replacing, and the fuel source.
+• The cost of a new boiler depends on several factors, including its type model, manufacturer, fuel source, the type of outgoing boiler, and the installation complexity.

-• Installing an energy-efficient boiler can save the average household up to £850 annually.
+• Installing an energy-efficient boiler can save the average household up to £490 annually on energy bills.

-• Grants and schemes such as the Boiler Upgrade Scheme and ECO4 can pay up to £7,500 for efficient heating systems.
+• Grants and schemes such as the Boiler Upgrade Scheme can pay up to £5,000 for efficient boiler heating systems, such as biomass boilers.

 Interested in a new boiler replacement?
 We can help you get free quotes from heating engineers in your area.
 No need to waste hours searching on your own.
 Simply fill in our 30-second form, and we’ll do the rest.
 Receive up to 3 free quotes by clicking the button below.